Begin Main Content Area

 Drinking Water Sampling and DEP’s Response

-• Since May 2016, DEP collected samples from more than 350 private wells within the area of interest surrounding the contaminated public supply well.
+• Since May 2016, DEP collected samples from more than 374 private wells within the area of interest surrounding the contaminated public supply well.

 • Results of this sampling ranged from non-detect (ND) to 229 ppt combined for PFOA and PFOS.
-11 homes have been identified with combined concentrations of PFOA and PFOS above the HAL.

-• DEP considers this response to be an Interim Response as additional actions may be needed to achieve a complete and final cleanup for the Site.
+• DEP considers this response to be an Interim Response because additional actions may be needed to achieve a complete and final cleanup for the Site.
 Based on this determination, DEP does not plan to transfer maintenance of the filtration systems to the residents after the 12-month period.
 Instead, DEP plans to monitor and maintain the systems to ensure that they are working properly for the duration of its investigation of the Site.

 Site Investigation